-Peter Wright is a Post-Doctoral researcher jointly within the Functional Microscopy and Cellular Electrophysiology groups at the National Heart and Lung Institute.
-He is supervised primarily by Professor Julia Gorelik and Professor Cesare Terraciano.
+Peter Wright is a Post-Doctoral researcher within Professor Julia Gorelik's Functional Microscopy group at the National Heart and Lung Institute.

 His PhD concerned in vivo and in vitro investigations of the effects of large doses of epinephrine (adrenaline) on cellular receptor signalling (β1AR/ β2AR) and heart function.
 This research aims to deepen our understanding of the pathological state underlying the syndrome of stress or tako-tsubo cardiomyopathy.
 This disorder is relatively rare but is increasingly reported in the medical literature and has a distinctive set of symptoms.
 The dysfunction underlying this disorder may contribute in minor ways to other forms of heart disease.